JarateKing/TF2-Hud-Reference/0-TUTORIAL/7-Ammo.md

 # Ammo

 Hudammoweapons.res controls the ammo used by weapons.
+It is only visible when using a weapon with ammo (not melee or mediguns, or example).
 It can be found in:
 ```
 resource/ui/hudammoweapons.res
 ```